uspki/policies/certificate-policy.md

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
-The Federal PKI Policy Authority SHALL review and update this CP at least every 365 days to ensure compliance with CAB Forum Baseline requirements.
+The Federal PKI Policy Authority will review and update this Certificate Policy at least every 365 days to ensure compliance with CAB Forum Baseline requirements.
+After review and approval, the CP document version number and a dated changelog entry shall be added even if no changes were deemed necessary.

+The review and update shall include any changes needed to address:

+- US Federal Government mission needs and changes to procedures to support the missions
+- CAB Forum Baseline Requirements and updates

+If changes to CAB Forum Baseline requirements are made and have applicable requirements earlier than 365 days from the last update, the Federal PKI Policy Authority will update the policy to meet those timeframes and ensure all CA's and CA CPS are updated.

-The CA SHALL develop, implement, enforce, and update at least every 365 days a Certification Practice Statement that describes in detail how the CA implements the latest version of this CP.
+Each CA SHALL develop, implement, enforce, and update at least every 365 days a Certification Practice Statement that describes in detail how the CA implements the requirements of this CP.

+An annual self-assessment shall be conducted by any CA operating under this Certificate Policy and the accompanying CA CPS to show compliance with the latest version of the CAB Forum Baseline Requirements.
+The CA shall indicate the self-assessment by incrementing the CPS version number and adding a dated changelog entry to the change record.

 ## 2.1 Repositories
 The CA SHALL make revocation information for Subordinate Certificates and Subscriber Certificates available in accordance with this Policy.

-All CAs that issue certificates under this policy shall post all CA certificates and CRLs issued by the CA in a repository that is publicly accessible through all Uniform Resource Identifier (URI) references asserted in valid certificates issued by that CA.
+The CA shall post all CA certificates and CRLs issued by the CA in a repository that is publicly accessible through all Uniform Resource Identifier (URI) references asserted in valid certificates issued by that CA. The CA SHALL also document the Uniform Resource Identifiers for CA certificates and CRLs in the CPS.

-Posted certificates and CRLs may be replicated in additional repositories for performance enhancement.
-Such repositories may be operated by the CA or other parties (e.g. Federal agencies).

 ## 2.2 Publication of information
 The Federal PKI Policy Authority SHALL publicly post this Certificate Policy on **TBD WHAT SITE**, ensuring it is readily accessible on a 24x7 basis.

-The CA SHALL publicly disclose its redacted Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
-The CA SHALL publicly disclose its CA practices to the extent required by the CA's selected audit scheme (see Section 8.1).
-The disclosures MUST include all the material required by RFC 3647, and MUST be structured in accordance with or RFC 3647.
+All CAs SHALL publicly disclose redacted Certification Practice Statement through a readily accessible online means that is available on a 24x7 basis.
+The CA SHALL publicly disclose its CA practices and audits to the extent required by the CA's audit scheme (see Section 8.1).
+The disclosures SHALL include all the material required by RFC 3647, and SHALL be structured in accordance with or RFC 3647.
 The Certification Practice Statement SHALL state the CA's practice on processing CAA Records for Fully Qualified Domain Names.
 The CA SHALL log all actions taken, if any, consistent with its processing practice.

-The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to the publicly trusted Root Certificate.
-At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.
+The Federal PKI Policy Authority and/or a designee and/or the CAs SHALL publish test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates from the Issuing CAs that chain up to the publicly trusted Root Certificate.
+At a minimum, separate Web pages SHALL be published showing Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.

 ## 2.3 Time or frequency of publication
-The Federal PKI Policy Authority SHALL develop, implement, enforce, and annually update a Certificate Policy that describes how the CA implements the latest version of these Requirements.
-The review and update shall include any changes needed to address:
+The Federal PKI Policy Authority and CAs shall update and publish the Certificate Policy and Certification Practices Statements in accordance with Section 2.0.

-- US Federal Government mission needs and changes to procedures to support the missions
-- CAB Forum Baseline Requirements and updates

-Each CA SHALL develop, implement, enforce and annually update a Certification Practice Statement that describes in detail how the CA implements the latest version of this CP.
+All CAs approved to issue a CA certificate SHALL post to the Repository any issued CA certificate as soon as possible after issuance but no later than 15 days after issuance.
+The Federal PKI Policy Authority or designee shall disclose the CA certificate and submit the CA certificate to trust stores and applicable databases, such as the Common CA Database, within thirty (30) days of issuance.

+Each CA SHALL publish CRLs in accordance with Section 4.9.7.

 ## 2.4 Access controls on repositories
-The CA shall make its Repository publicly available in a read-only manner.
+Each CA shall make its Repository publicly available in a read-only manner.

 # 3. IDENTIFICATION AND AUTHENTICATION